-Belize is somewhere special to us.
-On our first visit in 2011, we meet another couple traveling the world full-time, and it is them that planted the seed for us to quit our jobs and travel.
-Fast forward to 2013 where we became those people and in 2018 we’re still traveling full-time.
+Belize is special to us.
+On our first visit in 2011, we met another couple traveling the world full-time, and they planted the seed for us to quit our jobs and travel.
+Fast-forward to 2013, and we became those people, and in 2018, we’re still traveling full-time.

-Belize is a perfect destination for North American travelers during the winter months for a ton of reasons: It’s warm for starters, just offshore lies the 2nd largest reef system in the world along with a bunch of beautiful islands, on the other side of the country, is full of rainforest, and they even speak English!
-If you’re a beach you won’t be disappointed with the beaches in Belize.
+Belize is a perfect destination for North American travelers during the winter months for a ton of reasons: It’s warm, for starters, and just offshore lies the 2nd largest reef system in the world, along with a bunch of beautiful islands.
+On the other side of the country, it is full of rainforests, and they even speak English!
+If you’re a beach lover, you won’t be disappointed with the beaches in Belize.
 This small country, nestled under Mexico’s famous Yucatan, packs a lot of punch for its size.
-There is something for everyone beaches, jungle, relaxation, and plenty of adventure.
-It may only be a few hours away on a plane, but once you are there you will feel worlds away.
+There is something for everyone: beaches, jungle, relaxation, and plenty of adventure.
+It may only be a few hours away on a plane, but once you are there, you will feel like you are worlds away.

 Related Article: Playa del Carmen Guide

-Belize City is the capital and the transportation hub of the country.
-You will land here where there is a short and generally quick customs line.
-Right outside baggage claim, there is a taxi stand, the standard and fixed fee is 50 Belize dollars.
-There is not really any room for negotiation it’s a set rate to the ferry terminal or to the bus station.
+Belize City is the capital and transportation hub of the country.
+You will land here, where there is a short and generally quick customs line.
+Right outside baggage claim, there is a taxi stand.
+The standard and fixed fee is 50 Belize dollars.
+There is not really any room for negotiation; it’s a set rate to the ferry terminal or to the bus station.

 Air – If you have a limited amount of time, hands down the best means of getting from one area of the country to another is to fly.
 There are a few airlines running small prop planes to and from most of the main tourist areas, the most popular being Tropic Air.
 From Belize City (BZE) you can get to the most airports (listed below), flights departing from other smaller airports will likely end up back in BZE for a stopover.

-Boat – Another good option is the public ferries, located at the public dock, have regular service to the islands of Caye Caulker, Ambergris Caye, and other Belize destinations.
-The ride is easy and smooth because the reef keeps the water pretty flat, it can get a little bumpy during bad weather but nothing to worry about.
+Boat—Another good option is the public ferries located at the public dock.
+They have regular service to the islands of Caye Caulker, Ambergris Caye, and other Belize destinations.
+The ride is easy and smooth because the reef keeps the water pretty flat.
+It can get a little bumpy during bad weather, but there is nothing to worry about.

 *When looking for the best price and biggest selection of hotels in the Belize check prices on Booking.com, we’ve found they are the best option and have a great cancelation policy.*